Livonia: Livonian War (1558–1583)

-Shortly after that Erik XIV quickly lost any allies he was about to obtain, either in the form of Magnus or of the Archbishop of Riga.
-Magnus was upset he had been tricked out of his inheritance of Holstein.
+Shortly after that, Erik XIV quickly lost any allies that he was about to obtain, either in the form of Magnus or of the Archbishop of Riga.
+Magnus was upset that he had been tricked out of his inheritance of Holstein.
 After Sweden occupied Reval, Frederick II of Denmark made a treaty with Erik XIV of Sweden in August 1561.
 Magnus and his brother Frederick II were in great disagreement, and Frederick II negotiated a treaty with Ivan IV on 7 August 1562 to help his brother obtain more land and to stall further Swedish advances.
-Erik XIV did not like this and the Northern Seven Years' War (1563-1570) broke out, with Sweden pitted against the Free City of Lübeck, Denmark, and Poland.
+Erik XIV did not like this, and the Northern Seven Years' War (1563–1570) broke out, with Sweden pitted against the Free City of Lübeck, Denmark, and Poland-Lithuania.
 While only losing land and trade, Frederick II and Magnus were not faring well.
 But in 1568 Erik XIV became insane and his brother Johan took his place as King John III of Sweden.

-Johan III, due to his friendship with Poland, began a policy against Muscovy.
+Johan III, due to his friendship with Poland-Lithuania, began a policy against Muscovy.
 He would try to obtain more land in Livonia and to dominate Denmark.
 After all parties had been financially drained, Frederick II let his ally, King Sigismund II Augustus of Polish–Lithuanian Commonwealth, know that he was ready for peace.
 On 15 December 1570, the Treaty of Stettin concluded the Northern Seven Years' War.

 It is, however, more difficult to estimate the scope and magnitude of the support Magnus received in Livonian cities.
 Compared to the Harrien-Wierland gentry, the Reval city council, and hence probably the majority of citizens, demonstrated a much more reserved attitude towards Denmark and towards King Magnus of Livonia.
 Nevertheless, there is no reason to speak about any strong pro-Swedish sentiments among the residents of Reval.
 The citizens who had fled to the Bishopric of Dorpat or had been deported to Muscovy hailed Magnus as their saviour until 1571.
 Analysis indicates that during the Livonian War a pro-independence wing emerged among the Livonian gentry and townspeople, forming the so-called "Peace Party".
 Dismissing hostilities, these forces perceived an agreement with Muscovy as a chance to escape the atrocities of war and to avoid the division of Livonia.
 Thus Magnus, who represented Denmark and later struck a deal with Ivan IV, proved a suitable figurehead for this faction.